danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 router.init();
 ```

-And here is the updated router, loading HTML templates and view classes that could manage their own lifecycle, just focusing on the key changes
+And here is the updated router, loading HTML templates and view classes that could manage their own lifecycle (showing the key changes; `init()`, error handling, and other utility methods remain similar to the previous version)

 ```javascript
 class Router {